Pharmacy Education Program

 Next Steps

-- Complete the interest form to be included in PEP.
+Complete the interest form to be included in PEP.

-- Accept your offer of admission and pay the deposit by June 1.
+The preferred deadline is February 15.
+The final deadline April 15. - Accept your offer of admission and pay the deposit by May 1.

-- Go to the Early Start page and click on the box “Switch to Early Start.”
+Go to the Early Start page and click on the box “Switch to Early Start.”

-- Complete the Summer Aid application- located in the Financial Aid tab
+- Complete the Summer Aid Application– located in the Financial Aid tab.

-- Complete the Summer Housing Application – preferred deadline May 20 and final deadline June 5 (Complete the Summer Housing application and the Fall Housing application if applicable)
+Complete the Summer Housing application and the Fall Housing application if applicable.

 - Complete All Aboard Purdue